afeld/python-public-policy/meta/assistant_guide.md

 {% if school_slug == "columbia" %}... for students in your section.{% endif %} [Helper notebook.](ed_helper.ipynb)

-- We can be fairly forgiving/generous with what counts as completion
+- There are five weeks of participation tracked, from [Lecture 0 through Lecture 5](../syllabus.md#schedule).
-- Every student should have each week marked one way or the other
+- We can be fairly forgiving/generous with what counts as completion.
-- The instructor will mark participation for students that came to office hours
+- Every student should have each week marked one way or the other.
-- You can use the Analytics from Ed to help
+- The instructor will mark participation for students that came to office hours.
 {% if school_slug == "columbia" -%}
-- Each week is represented as an Assignment
+- Each week is represented as an Assignment.
   - Easiest to do this through the Grades interface, rather than SpeedGrader
   - Every cell for previous weeks should be filled in
   - Mark each student that participated as Complete
   - Mark those who didn't as Incomplete
-- Instructor can [export enrollment activity](instructor_guide.md#student-enrollment-activity) for you
+- Instructor can [export enrollment activity](instructor_guide.md#student-enrollment-activity) for you.
   - [We start tracking participation for a student's first full week in the class.
 Participation for prior weeks should be marked as `Excused`.](../joining_late.md#once-you-join)
 {%- endif %}